CodeJ-dev/Assignment-2-COP4520/README.md

 Thus when the leader finally eats the n cupcakes where n = number of guests.
 Then the leader will know everyone has been accounted for.

 In my program I used a random number genarator to simulate the Minotaur having an equally likely chance of picking the guests.
 I first create all of my threads.
-Then I simulate the Minotaur picking a random guest if a thread tries to enter my method that simulates the maze without being chosen that thread is denied entry.
-Once the thread that is supposed to enter the maze enters it will simulate the strategy discussed above.
+Then I simulate the Minotaur picking a random guest if a thread tries to enter my synchronized method that simulates the maze without being chosen that thread is denied entry.
+Once the thread chosen enters the maze it will simulate the strategy discussed above.
 Finally I pick a new random number to simulate the Minotaur picking a new guest.
 This keeps repeating until all of the guests are accounted for.
+To keep track if a guest has or has not put back the cupcake I have a ThreadLocal variable ThreadLocal<Boolean> putCupcakeBack that is local to each thread.